reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/realtime.md

   },
 });

-// Experience posts subscribed to the 'events' channel via useChannel hook will start
+// Interactive posts subscribed to the 'events' channel via useChannel hook will start
 // receiving messages which can processed in the onMessage handler to update local state.
 Devvit.addSchedulerJob({
   name: 'publish_to_channel',